yaakov-koby-israeli/Smart-Loans---Beta/README.md

 ## Overview

-Smart Loans - Beta is a decentralized, blockchain-powered lending system that provides a secure, transparent, and automated way to manage loans.
-The system leverages **FastAPI**, **SQLAlchemy**, and **Ethereum smart contracts** to enable seamless financial transactions between borrowers and lenders without intermediaries.
+Smart Loans - Beta is a decentralized lending system that provides a secure, transparent, and automated way to manage loans.
+The system leverages **FastAPI**, **SQLAlchemy**, and **Web3.py** to enable seamless financial transactions between borrowers and lenders while integrating with blockchain for transaction security.

 ## Features

 - **User Authentication**: Secure login with JWT-based authentication and hashed passwords.
 - **Role-Based Access**: Admin, lenders, and borrowers have different permissions.
 - **Loan Management**: Loan requests, approvals, repayments, and overdue penalties.
-- **Blockchain Security**: Transactions are executed via Ethereum smart contracts.
+- **Blockchain Integration**: Transactions are executed using Web3 with Ganache for Ethereum simulation.
-- **Automated Payments**: Loan repayments and penalties are enforced using smart contracts.
+- **Automated Payments**: Loan repayments and penalties are enforced using on-chain transactions.
 - **FastAPI-Based Backend**: High-performance API using FastAPI and SQLAlchemy.
-- **Web3 Integration**: Blockchain transactions executed via Ganache Ethereum simulation.

 ## Tech Stack

 - **Backend**: FastAPI (Python)
 - **Database**: SQLAlchemy + SQLite/PostgreSQL
-- **Blockchain**: Ethereum (Web3.py, Solidity smart contracts)
+- **Blockchain Integration**: Web3.py (Ganache Ethereum simulation)
 - **Security**: JWT authentication, password hashing, role-based access control

 ## Project Structure